-1 Quality Engineering Research Group, University of Innsbruck, Austria Barbara.Weber@uibk.ac.at 2 Institute of Databases and Inf.
-Systems, Ulm University, Germany manfred.reichert@uni-ulm.de
+1Quality Engineering Research Group, University of Innsbruck, Austria Barbara.Weber@uibk.ac.at 2Information Systems Group, University of Twente, The Netherlands m.u.reichert@cs.utwente.nl

 Abstract.
-With the increasing adoption of process-aware information systems (PAIS), large process model repositories have emerged.
-Over time respective models have to be re-aligned to the real-world business processes through customization or adaptation.
+With the increasing adoption of process-aware information systems (PAIS) large process model repositories have emerged.
+Over time respective models have to be re-aligned to the real world business processes through customization or adaptation.
 This bears the risk that model redundancies are introduced and complexity is increased.
 If no continuous investment is made in keeping models simple, changes are becoming increasingly costly and error-prone.
-Though refactoring techniques are widely used in software engineering to address related problems, this does not yet constitute state-of-the art in business process management.
-Process designers either have to refactor process models by hand or cannot apply respective techniques at all.
-This paper proposes a set of behaviour-preserving techniques for refactoring large process repositories.
-This enables process designers to effectively deal with model complexity by making process models better understandable and easier to maintain.
+Although refactoring techniques are widely used in software engineering to address related problems, this does not yet constitute state-of-the art in business process management.
+Consequently, process designers either have to refactor process models by hand or can not apply respective techniques at all.
+In this paper we propose a set of techniques for refactoring large process repositories, which are behaviour-preserving.
+The proposed refactorings enable process designers to effectively deal with model complexity by making process models easier to change, less error-prone and better understandable.